Tom9602/optionsLibrary/docs/articles/option_pricing_tutorial.md

 ## Introduction

-This vignette explains how to use the `optionsLibrary` package to price European options and compute Greeks, including a simple application.
+This vignette explains how to use the `optionsLibrary` package to price European options using Black-Scholes, binomial pricing, and Monte Carlo simulation and includes a simple application.

 The main syntax is defined as follows: